deiteris/api-contractor/extension/README.md

 ##### API files preview

 Currently opened API file can be previewed and tried out with the API Console.
 A command to invoke API file preview is `API Contractor: Preview current API file`.

+If the `apiContractor.autoReloadApiPreviewOnSave` option is enabled, the API file preview is updated when the previewed API file is saved.

 ![API file preview demonstration](https://raw.githubusercontent.com/deiteris/api-contractor/master/docs/images/preview_command.gif)